November 3, 2017

-The Center for the Study of Inequality (CSI) is delighted to announce a new Faculty Research Grant for Cornell faculty who are studying the patterns, causes, and consequences of social and economic inequality.
-These grants will support cutting-edge social scientific research in one or more of CSI’s three theme areas: race, ethnicity, and immigration; inequality and democracy ; and social mobility and equality of opportunity.
+The Center for the Study of Inequality (CSI) is delighted to announce the 2017-18 Faculty Research Grant for Cornell faculty who are studying the patterns, causes, and consequences of social and economic inequality.
+These grants will support cutting-edge social scientific research in one or more of CSI’s three theme areas: race, ethnicity, and immigration; inequality and democracy; and social mobility and equality of opportunity.

 Proposals should engage contemporary social science inequality literature, demonstrate creativity and potential to advance inequality scholarship, and lead to publications in peer-reviewed social science journals and/or to successful external grant proposals.
 They will be judged on their academic rigor, relevance, and social scientific merit.